w4bo/AA2425-unibo-mldm/slides/04-datapreparation.md

 >
 > A derived attribute is `area` = `length` x `width`.
 >
-> A derived attribute is `income per head` which could be easier to use than `income per household.`
+> A derived attribute is `income per head` which could be easier to use than `income per household`.

 # Integrate Data